Chvxt3r/Certification_Notes/htb/cpts/21_web_attacks.md

 ![web_attacks_xxe_external_entity](images/web_attacks_xxe_external_entity.jpg)
 *The response showing that we were able to access /etc/passwd*

-- Now we have local file disclose, and we can use that to get the source code of the web app, or other valuable info.
+- Now we have local file disclosure, and we can use that to get the source code of the web app, or other valuable info.

 ### Reading Source Code
 We can't use the above method for source code because some special characters may be included that are not allowed in XML, such as `<`/`>`/`&`.